-- Foreshadowing: Hints that Hunter will actually destroy the Inner World rather than save it, which he never does, but Mantid (also an Earthen) almost accomplishes.
+- Foreshadowing: She hints that Hunter will destroy the Inner World rather than save it, which he never does, but Mantid (also an Earthen) almost accomplishes.

 - I Sense a Disturbance in the Force: "A bad omen..."

-- Red Herring: In her first appearance she appears to imply that Hunter will bring about the end of the Inner World.
+- Red Herring: In her first appearance she implies that Hunter will bring about the end of the Inner World.
 However, she doesn't bring this revelation up again.

 Voiced by: Chikao Ohtsuka (Japanese)Better known as The Hero Brade/Quake, a legendary Spider Rider who saved the Inner World many times in the past.

 - Ambiguously Brown

 - Badass Grandpa: Don't let his appearance fool you.
 He's very powerful and likely hundreds of years old.

 - Big Damn Hero: He prevents Hunter from handing over the Oracle Keys to Mantid in exchange for peace.